 Solutions at Home & School

 - Discipline can and should be used in certain situations.
 While ADHD is an explanation for bad behavior, it is never an excuse.
 ADHD may explain why Johnny hit Billy, but ADHD did not make him do it.
 Children with ADHD need to understand their responsibility to control themselves.

 - Discipline should be immediate, short, and swift.
 Delayed consequences, such as detention, don’t work for those with difficulty anticipating future outcomes.
 Consequences must be instantaneous: If he pushes another child on the playground, recess is suspended for 10 minutes.

 - Provide positive feedback too.
-Be sure to also offer immediate, positive feedback and attention when ADHD kids behave well.
+Be sure to also offer immediate, positive feedback and attention when kids with ADD behave well.
 Catch them doing something good.
 Specifically state what they are doing well, such as waiting their turn.

 Solutions at Home

 Children with ADHD have difficulty telling right and wrong, so parents must be specific, stating clear, consistent expectations and consequences.
 Telling your child to “be good” is too vague.
 Instead, be explicit: “When we go into the store, do not touch, just look with your eyes.”
 “At the playground, wait in line for the slide, and don’t push.”
 Other strategies to try:

 - Be proactive in your approach to discipline.
 Respond to positive and negative behaviors equally.
 Recognize and remark on the behavior, then respond to positive actions with praise, attention, and rewards or immediately discipline negative actions.